katrinkerber/statamic-ckeditor/README.md

 If you need to change this, go to `_add-ons/ckeditor/js/plugins/filemanager/scripts/filemanager.config.js` and edit the `fileRoot` value on **line 18**.

 #### Editing the .htaccess file
-If you are using Statamic’s provided code for your `.htaccess` file, which includes this line of code
+If you are using Statamic’s provided code in your `.htaccess` file, which includes this line of code

     `Rewriterule ^(.*)?\.html$ - [F,L]`